By Johnny Chan · UI/UX Designer, Hong Kong

 How to Usability-Test AI Features Before You Ship

 - Did you trust this answer?
-Why or why not?
+What made you trust or doubt it?

-- Did you notice sources / confidence cues?
+- Did you notice sources, labels, or confidence cues?

 Let's work together